Scandal Sheet (1952 film)

 Scandal Sheet is a 1952 American film noir directed by Phil Karlson.
-The film is based on the novel The Dark Page by Samuel Fuller, who himself was a newspaper reporter before his career in film.
+The film is based on the 1944 novel The Dark Page by Samuel Fuller, who himself was a newspaper reporter before his career in film.
 The drama features Broderick Crawford, Donna Reed and John Derek.

 Plot

-Mark Chapman (Broderick Crawford), editor of the New York Express, has made the newspaper a success by pursuing sensationalism and yellow journalism.
-His protégé is ace reporter Steve McCleary (John Derek), while successful feature writer Julie Allison (Donna Reed) is frustrated by the paper's drift towards raking the muck.
-One night, during a lonely hearts dance organized by the Express, Chapman's estranged wife (Rosemary De Camp) confronts him and demands he visit her hotel room.
+Mark Chapman, editor of the New York Express, has made the newspaper a success by pursuing sensationalism and yellow journalism.
+His protégé is ace reporter Steve McCleary, while successful feature writer Julie Allison is frustrated by the paper's drift towards muckraking.
+One night, during a lonely hearts dance organized by the Express, Chapman's estranged wife Charlotte Grant confronts him and demands that he visit her hotel room.
 It is revealed that Chapman's real name is George Grant, and he abandoned his wife decades earlier, changing his identity.
-When Chapman rebuffs her efforts toward reconciliation, she threatens to publicize his real identity.
-Chapman tries to restrain her, accidentally killing her in the scuffle.
+When Chapman rebuffs her efforts toward reconciliation, Charlotte threatens to publicize his real identity.
+Chapman tries to restrain her, killing her in the scuffle.
+Chapman poses the scene to look like an accident.

-Chapman attempts to cover up his crime, posing the scene to look like an accident.
 The police initially believe she slipped in the bathtub, but McCleary begins covering the case, and his reporting reveals it was a murder.
 McCleary is eager to run the story, and Chapman must acquiesce to avoid suspicion.
 The "mystery" murderer is dubbed the "Lonely Hearts Killer."
-Charlie Barnes (Henry O'Neill), an alcoholic former star reporter and Pulitzer Prize winner, stumbles upon the dead woman's suitcase, in which he finds wedding photographs showing Chapman (then Grant) and his wife.
+Charlie Barnes, an alcoholic former star reporter and Pulitzer Prize winner, stumbles upon Charlotte's suitcase, in which he finds wedding photographs showing Chapman (then Grant) and his wife.
 He realizes that Chapman must be the killer.
 Barnes contacts Allison, who has been kind to him, attempting to give her the scoop, but Chapman overhears the conversation.
 He intercepts and kills Barnes before he can reveal the truth to a rival publication.
 This act only increases public interest in the story of the Lonely Hearts Killer, much to Chapman's frustration.

 Assisted by Allison, McCleary continues to track down clues and leads.
 Eventually he locates another photo from Chapman/Grant's wedding, although the groom is shot in profile and it is not obvious that it is Chapman.
-McCleary and Allison travel to Connecticut to find the judge who married the murdered woman and the man in the photograph.
+McCleary and Allison travel to Connecticut to find the judge who married Charlotte and the man in the photograph.
 After a week of searching, they identify the judge who conducted the marriage.
-They bring him back to the newspaper building, where he identifies Chapman as the groom and thus the Lonely Hearts Killer.
+They bring Judge Elroy Hacker back to the newspaper building, where he identifies Chapman as the groom and thus the Lonely Hearts Killer.
 McCleary is incredulous, but Allison puts the pieces together and the desperate Chapman pulls a gun on them.
 The police arrive, and Chapman cannot bring himself to shoot McCleary.
 Instead, he gives McCleary his blessing to publish all details of his crimes and then commits suicide by cop.